Jobus0/ReShade-Deployer/README.md

 ## Features
 A minimal installer program that lets you:
 - Pick graphics API (DirectX 10 or later, DirectX 9, OpenGL, Vulkan).
-- Automatically pick between 64-bit and 32-bit by analysing the executable.
+- Automatically pick the rendering API and 32/64-bit versions by analysing the executable.
 - Toggle a checkbox to install the 'Add-on Support' version.
 - Add a 'Deploy ReShade' option to Window's context (right-click) menu for .exe files and shortcuts.
   - This will open the normal program window, but the 'Select Game' button is replaced by a 'Deploy to Game.exe' button so you don't need to navigate to the executable.